Temperature Dependence of the Masses of Various Meson States: A Comparative Study in SU(3) and SU(4) extended Linear-Sigma Model: Results

 The parameters $g_1$, $c_1$, $h_2$, $h_3$, $c$, $m_0^2$, $\lambda_1$, $\lambda_2$ and $g$ for both SU(3) and SU(4) configurations are specified in Tab. \ref{tab:params}.
 It is important to point out that the vacuum masses for the other mesons, which aren't included in the fit, can be found in Table \ref{tab:mesonMasses} in Appendix \ref{sec:AppB}.

-Including the Polyakov potential, as introduced in \ref{sec:finiteT}, results in the introduction of another parameter $T_0$, associated with the potential.
-We assume $T_0 = 0.27$ GeV, which represents the deconfinement critical temperature in the pure gauge sector.
-Following our previous research \cite{Tawfik:2025hhr}, we incorporate an additional temperature dependence for the parameter $m^2_0$, namely
+The Polyakov potential, as introduced in Section \ref{sec:finiteT}, depends on the parameter $T_0$, which represents the deconfinement critical temperature in the pure gauge sector with $T_0=0.27$ GeV.
+Following the argument from the introduction and our previous research \cite{Tawfik:2025hhr}, we incorporate an additional temperature dependence, making the substitution of the parameter $m^2_0$ by $\tilde{m}^2_0$ with

-where $T_0$ is proportional to the fundamental quantities of QCD, the scale for the hadron-quark confinement, i.e., $\Lambda_{\rm{QCD}}$, we keep $T_0$ here also $0.27$ GeV.
-Figure \ref{fig:condens} shows the temperature dependence of quark condensates in the eLSM configuration with and without the factor $F(T)$, Eq. (\ref{eq:factor}).
-Temperature appears to have a greater impact on light quark condensates ($\sigma_x$) than strange ($\sigma_y$) and charm quark condensates ($\sigma_c$).
-The latter stays modestly temperature dependent over a large temperature range.
+where $T_c$ is proportional to the fundamental quantities of QCD, the scale for the hadron-quark confinement, i.e., $\Lambda_{\rm{QCD}}$, we keep $T_c$ for the first step as $0.27$ GeV.
+Figure \ref{fig:condens} shows the temperature dependence of quark condensates in the eLSM configuration with and without the factor $F(T) = \left(1- T^2/T_c^2\right)$ in Eq. (\ref{eq:factor}), and $T_0=T_c=0.27$ GeV.
+The Figure clearly shows the restoration of chiral symmetry in the light quark sector ($\sigma_x$) and strange ($\sigma_y$) sector at higher temperature, but and charm quark condensates ($\sigma_c$) stays modestly temperature dependent over a large temperature range.